mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 Payroll went up, but that's largely due to having more staff in 2023.
 I hired an extra person temporarily to help with assembling device until we completed our shift to the manufacturer.
 Other than that, I didnt' add staff, but the support engineers I hired midway through (TODO: link) 2022 were around for the full year in 2023.

-My personal earnings are always a point of confusion in these updates, so I'll try to clarify this year.
-Payroll does not include me, as I don't draw a salary.
+Payroll does not include me, as I don't draw a salary from TinyPilot.
 The full amount I earned from TinyPilot in 2023 was $236k.
-Before the business was generating a survivable income, I got by because I live in an area with a low cost of living, and I had investment income from my time in big tech.
+Before the business was generating a meaningful income, I survived by living in a low cost of living area and taking dividends from my index fund investments.

 ## The most terrifying 10 minutes of 2023